Mature Masculine

 Surrendering to Authority

-The Mature King's authority only works when it's pointed at something bigger than himself.
-He bows to what's above him—whether that's God, universal principles, or the good of the people he serves.
-He bends his personal wants to match what's actually needed.
-And here's the strange part: giving up control this way makes him more powerful, not less, because now he's plugged into something that won't run out.
+The Mature King's authority only works when it points at something bigger than himself.
+He bows to what is above him, whether that is God, universal principles, or the good of the people he serves.
+He bends his personal wants to match what is needed.
+The strange part: giving up control this way makes him more powerful, not less, because now he is plugged into something that will not run out.

 The Tyrant recognizes no authority higher than himself.
 He makes himself god of his realm, serving only his own will.
 The Victim surrenders to everything and everyone, having no sense of his own authority.
 The Mature King holds his own authority while surrendering to higher authority.